Haswf/hack-frontend/README.md

- 2. Discussion Board

-    For Patient
+ 2 Discussion Board For Patient

         a.
 When you click into an existed post listing in the discussion page, you will see the information in detail of that post.
 And you can reply to post if you think you can offer some help to the author.

         b.
 If you are sick, you can creat your own post so the doctor will offer you some medical instruction.

-    For Docter
+ 3. Discussion Board For Doctor

         a. you may reply to the cunrrent post so the patients can know what they should do in that particular situation.

- 3. Medical Survey
+ 4. Medical Survey

          a. filling up the survey would help the doctor to understand your symptoms better, you can use the symptoms' tag to spcify your symptom.

       e.g. fill up the survey with your personal information and symptoms' description

 ### Set Up

     Please cd into the repo first.
 Then install dependencies.